boyter/boyter.org/content/posts/an-informal-survey-of-12-million-github-bitbucket-gitlab-projects.md

 ### Whats the average size of those index pages?

+We know that the most common filenames, but what about knowing

 ### How many repositories appear to be missing a license?

 This is an interesting one.
 Which repositories have an explicit license file somewhere?
 Not that the lack of a license file does not mean that the project has none, it might exist within the README for example but considering that the flow for most new repositories ask if you want to setup a license this surprised me.